toddllm/klaviyo-reporting-poc/CODING_AGENT_PROMPT.md

 Please review the START_HERE_NARROW_SCOPE_POC.md file at /Users/tdeshane/clara-strategy-session/klaviyo-reporting-poc/START_HERE_NARROW_SCOPE_POC.md to understand the overall project structure and implementation plan.

+## Repository Cleanup

+Before starting any work, ensure the repository is in a clean state:

+1. Check current branches: `git branch -a`
+2. If there are feature branches other than main, they should be cleaned up:
+   - Checkout main: `git checkout main`
+   - Pull latest changes: `git pull origin main`
+   - Delete local feature branches: `git branch -d feature/branch-name` (use -D if needed)
+   - Optionally delete remote branches if they've been merged: `git push origin --delete feature/branch-name`

+## Implementation Steps

-Then, follow these steps:
+After ensuring the repository is clean, follow these steps:

 1. Check the PROGRESS.md file at /Users/tdeshane/clara-strategy-session/klaviyo-reporting-poc/PROGRESS.md to identify the next PR to implement
-2. Review the implementation guide for the next PR at /Users/tdeshane/clara-strategy-session/klaviyo-reporting-poc/docs/PR1_IMPLEMENTATION_GUIDE.md
+2. Review the implementation guide for the next PR at /Users/tdeshane/clara-strategy-session/klaviyo-reporting-poc/docs/PR2_IMPLEMENTATION_GUIDE.md
-3. Create a new branch from main following the naming convention: feature/pr1-klaviyo-api-ingest
+3. Create a new branch from main following the naming convention: feature/pr2-lookml-field-mapper
 4. Implement the code according to the guide
 5. Add unit tests as specified
 6. Validate your implementation using the steps in the guide